peterhinch/micropython-async/TUTORIAL.md

 ineffective.
 It will not receive the `TimeoutError` until it has acquired the lock.
 The same observation applies to task cancellation.

-The module `asyn.py` offers a `Lock` class which works in these situations.
+The module `asyn.py` offers a `Lock` class which works in these situations [Full details.](./PRIMITIVES.md#32-class-lock).
 It is significantly less efficient than the official class but supports additional interfaces as per the CPython version including context manager usage.

 ###### [Contents](./TUTORIAL.md#contents)